-The new structure consisted of three 'A'-shaped wings surrounding the double-storey central hall space.
-A relatively complex design incorporating cantilevered upper storeys, transfer structures and downstand beams (to support complex steel frames in the ‘Arena’ areas at each end of the 'A'-frame structures) required careful consideration in the early stages of the project.
+The new structure consists of three A-shaped wings surrounding a double-storey central hall space.
+The relatively complex design incorporates cantilevered upper storeys, transfer structures and downstand beams (to support complex steel frames in the ‘Arena’ areas at each end of the A-frame structures), requiring careful consideration in the early stages of the project.

 Steelwork was used where lightweight construction proved more efficient and where shorter spans were needed, such as in the double-height Arenas.
-The central Main Hall was also framed from steel, due to the long spans, acting as a continuation of the steel structure between the cores.
-A roof garden was placed above the Main Hall, with a large central rooflight to ensure a flow of natural light into the large space below.
+The central main hall was also framed from steel, due to the long spans, acting as a continuation of the steel structure between the cores.
+A roof garden was placed above the hall, with a large, central roof-light to ensure a flow of natural light into the large space below.